Alice Springs Inland Dragway: Events

 CADRA hosts a major race meeting, the Desert Nationals, at the Alice Springs Inland Dragway over two days each year.
 This competition attracts competitors from across Australia in a number of categories, with races held over a "half track" 660 ft (1/8th mile).
 The dragway serves as the start/finish line and staging area for the Finke Desert Race.

 Since 2015, the dragway has been one of two major venues for the Red CentreNATS automotive festival, hosting drag racing events, as well as the Burnout Championship and invitational Burnout Masters "Desert Storm" competitions.
 The latter event awards significant prize money, with the top three performances guaranteed qualification for the Burnout Masters at the annual Summernats festival in Canberra.
-The burnout pad at the dragway was named "The Hard Ass Burnout Pad" to honour CADRA member Dave Harders who passed away in 2012.
+The burnout pad at the dragway was named "The Hard Ass Burnout Pad" to honour CADRA member Dave Harders who died in 2012.
 It was expanded to replicate the Summernats burnout pad ahead of the inaugural Red CentreNATS.

 In 2021, ANDRA announced the establishment of an annual Australian Drag Racing Championship series, with ASID as one of five venues across the country to host a round in the inaugural season.

 Track records

-The outright track record for a 1/4 mile run at Alice Springs is currently held by Kelly Bettes, at 4.905 seconds and a top speed of 297 mph.
+As of 2022, the outright track record for a 1/4 mile run at Alice Springs is held by Kelly Bettes, at 4.905 seconds and a top speed of 297 mph.
 This record was set during the Desert Nationals in 2017, despite Bettes scrubbing the wall during the run.